 An industry placement is a good way to sample the world of work and gain some valuable experience.
 It might even help you get your foot in the door with a company; lots of graduates end up working for the employer they interned with and some employers will fast-track interns through the graduate recruitment process.

 Several universities offer four-year science degrees that include industrial experience.
 The University of Manchester, for example, offers this option for the majority of its science degrees.
 Other universities that offer industrial placement degrees include Bath, Cardiff and Exeter.
 This typically involves spending your third year on a placement with one of the universities’ partner organisations in the UK or further afield.

 If a work placement isn’t built into your degree as a compulsory element, this doesn’t mean you can’t do one.
 You could still choose to apply to companies for industry placements and take a year off from your degree to do this.
-Companies such as Johnson & Johnson, Unilever, GlaxoSmithKline all offer industrial placements and you will often find placements with smaller companies across the UK.
+Companies such as Johnson & Johnson, Unilever and GSK all offer industrial placements and you will often find placements with smaller companies across the UK.
 If you choose to complete a placement year, you may still need to pay partial tuition fees to your university for the year.
-This is typically £1,800.

 If you’re not sure you want to spend a year out from your degree a good alternative is to look for shorter stints of work experience, such as summer internships.